bonanitech/blog/_posts/2018-03-15-dynamically-hide-unhide-an-entire-view.md

 <br />

-The only drawback is that if you only have two views and hide one of them, the blue bar will be resized, but the placement of the content below it will not be updated automatically.
+The only drawback is that if you only have two views and hide one of them, the blue header bar will be resized, but the placement of the content below it will not be updated automatically.